Romonaga/rpiLightSystem/README.md

     1. clone or download the rpiLightsSystem
     2. qmake .
     3. make
-10. Congrats, you are one step closer, we still have work to do.
-    1. From the rpiLightSystems folder, you will need the file from conf, it needs to be placed in /etc please make sure you edit the file to march your system settings.

 <b> Now that the rpiLightsystem has been built.
 It is now time to setup the website.</b>